fosterdouglas/1000-daily-game-designs/games/_posts/2015-08-08-220-blanket-strategy-and-compounding-strategy.md

 title: 220 Blanket Strategy and Compounding Strategy
 tags: game-mechanic-system, game-opinion
 ---
-It seems like there are two types of game-wide strategy progression,  blanket strategy and compounding strategy.
+It seems like there are two types of game-wide strategy progressions,  blanket strategy and compounding strategy.
 Blanket strategy is a game system that sets rules from the start, and alters the situations and interactions around them as the game moves from level to level.
 Compounding strategy is instead when a new element is introduced into the system each level or periodically.

 Blanket strategy examples include classic games like chess and checkers, and modern games like *X-COM: Enemy Unknown*, *Fire Emblem*, and *Civilization*.
 This is defined by the fact that **all the same strategies are available from the first game through to the last**.
 In other words, you could solve the final level of a game using the tactics and skills you had during the first level.
 Most modern board games have blanket strategy, as well as many turn-based strategy video games.